-As more and more travelers choose to stay in vacation rentals or private accommodations, cities like South Lake Tahoe are threatening a vital segment of the economy by opening discussions of possible moratoriums or bans on vacation rentals, according to the results of a recent survey by TurnKey Vacation Rentals.
+As more and more travelers choose to stay in vacation rentals or private accommodations, cities like South Lake Tahoe are threatening a vital segment of the economy by opening discussions of possible bans on vacation rentals, according to the results of a recent survey by TurnKey Vacation Rentals.

 TurnKey, the third-largest, full-service vacation rental management company in the United States, emailed a poll to over 2,000 TurnKey guests from 2016 to better understand the impact vacation rentals have on the local economy.
 The study also examined the preferences and behaviors of TurnKey guests.